Welcome to Cora · $15 off your first month · use CORA15 at checkout

 Related reading

-Cora Health vs Ro comparison →Cora Health vs Hims comparison →Cora Health vs Henry Meds comparison →Cora Health vs Mochi Health comparison →Compounded vs brand-name GLP-1 medications →View Cora Health plans →GLP-1 cost calculator →
+Cora Health vs Trimi Health comparison →Cora Health vs Ro comparison →Cora Health vs Hims comparison →Cora Health vs Mochi Health comparison →2026 GLP-1 Telehealth Industry Report →GLP-1 Glossary →Compounded vs brand-name GLP-1 medications →View Cora Health plans →

 Medical Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult with a qualified healthcare provider before starting any new medication or treatment.
 Cora's licensed physicians review every patient assessment before prescribing.